 The Maclaren Triumph came out on top in every area that was important.
-The Uppababy Gluxe is just as well built and sturdy as the Triumph and looks and feels like luxury.
-It however had one fatal flaw-- it was all of 15 pounds.
-No matter how stylish, comfortable and sturdy the Gluxe, the weight just defeated the purpose of having a lightweight travel stroller in the first place.
+The Uppababy Gluxe while luxurious and well built, had one fatal flaw.
+It was all of 15 pounds.
+No matter how stylish, comfortable and sturdy the Gluxe, the weight just defeated the purpose of having a lightweight travel stroller in.

 The Maclaren Triumph's Features